neuralpain/oneclickwinrar/README.md

 > Get the full package from the [releases page][release].
 It includes everything you need for customization.
 >
 > Yes, [customization](#customization).
 Read further down past the "features" and the "how-tos" for the customization section.
+>
+> For Chinese users on systems without a VPN, download [this package][ocwr_chinese] configured with the Chinese (Simplified) translation of WinRAR for 64-bit operating systems (view previous releases for 32-bit installers).

 ## Features